-Whether the electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire power may be the culprit.
-Learn how to identify and manage vampire power in your home, and you may be surprised to find a reduction in power costs.
-Here’s everything you need to know about it, energy-draining appliances, and quick fixes for saving electricity at home.
+Whether your electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire power may be the culprit.
+Learn how to identify and manage these “power suckers” in your home, and discover ways to save money and help the planet.
+Here’s everything you need to know about energy-draining appliances and quick fixes for a more energy-efficient home.

 Why Do Devices Leak Energy?

-Essentially, every cord that remains plugged into an outlet is pulling electricity out.
-While many devices have sleep or standby modes, they still continuously use Energy to perform updates, connect to remote servers, and record data.
+Essentially, every cord that remains plugged into an outlet is still using an electric current.
+While many devices have sleep or standby modes, they continuously use energy to perform updates, connect to remote servers, and record data.

-The connectivity of modern technology is one reason why our devices leak energy.
+The connectivity of modern technology is one reason why devices leak energy.
 Even when the TV is off, for example, it’s still ready to receive a signal from the remote to power on at any time.
 Your DVR is always “lying in wait” until it’s time to record the next show or running behind-the-scenes updates.

 Regularly available power means your devices can respond quickly when you decide to use them.
 However, this handy feature comes at a cost regarding your monthly and yearly electricity costs.
 Most households have many devices that use vampire power in standby mode.